SaaS, marketing & ops

 Not every link should be publicly accessible forever.
-Gate links with passwords, set expiration windows, and control what happens when a link is no longer valid — all on your branded domain.
+Gate links with a password, set an exact expiry date, and control what happens after a link is no longer valid - all on the same short URL, with no redistribution required.

-• Expiration dates with branded fallback — old traffic never hits a broken redirect
+• Scheduled expiry with a branded fallback - old traffic never hits a broken redirect or a 404

 Protected link flow